 Chronic condition / Preterm birth

-Her busy work and family life has led to a sedentary lifestyle complete with fast food meals that are easy to pick up after a long days work.
-This lifestyle has resulted in weight gain and the diagnosis of hypertension two years ago.
+Her busy work and family life has led to a sedentary lifestyle complete with fast food and pre-packaged meals that are easy to pick up after a long day's work.
+This lifestyle has resulted in weight gain and the diagnosis of hypertension three years ago.
 After regularly seeing her primary care physician to address her weight and high blood pressure, she was advised to buy healthy and fresh produce for her and her family, but because she lives in a rural area designated as a “food desert”, she has to drive over 45 minutes to a grocery store limiting her consumption of such foods.